top of page

 Flight Radio Telephony Operators Licence (FRTOL) - Practical test credited and theory is covered in the ATPL theory exams.
 No extra courses required.

-Once you've passed the ATPL theory exams you need a Multi-Engine Piston rating (MEP), a CPL rating and an Instrument Rating (IR).
+Once you've passed the ATPL theory exams you need a Multi-Engine Piston rating (MEP), a CPL skills test and a Multi-engine Instrument Rating (MEIR).
 You also need a APS MCC / MCC and A-UPRT certificate if you're going onto multi-pilot commercial aviation.
+Details on MCC and UPRT credits below.

 Details of ATOs (schools) that offer military Rotary conversion courses are detailed here with costs: ATOs